aammd/MS_computational_ecology_opinion/compecol.md

 and resources are finite, and the urgency to understand ecological systems is high, this may be the main selling point of computational techniques.

+Computational ecology is (or could be) everywhere, but the necessary training is not.
 In a thought-provoking essay, @Mark17 suggests that *all biology is computational biology* -- the rationale behind this bold statement being that integrating computational advances, novel mathematical tools, and the usual data